Keith L. Gamble, 62, Northumberland

 He was born May 4, 1959, in Sunbury, a son of the late Vernon and Shirley (Gearhart) Gamble.

 Keith attended school in the Shikellamy School District.
-After that, he worked for 11 years at Furman Foods, Northumberland, before retiring in June 2021.
+He worked for 30 years at Philips Products, Selinsgrove and after that, worked for 11 years at Furman Foods, Northumberland, before retiring in June 2021.

 Keith was a member of the Hook and Ladder Fire Company and the Teamsters Union No. 764.